Election day arrives

-"I think we will see probably 75%," Piepho said.
+“I think we will see probably 75 percent,” Piepho said.

-The already returned mail and advance voting accounts for nearly 40% turnout.
+The already returned mail and advance voting accounts for nearly 40 percent turnout.

-As of Thursday morning, over 567,000 Kansans had already cast their ballots, representing roughly a quarter of all registered voters.
-That has stemmed from voters mailing in or dropping off ballots early due to the COVID-19 pandemic.
+As of Thursday morning over 567,000 Kansans had already cast their ballot, representing roughly a quarter of all registered voters.
+That has stemmed from voters mailing in or dropping of ballots early due to the COVID-19 pandemic.

 And with 150,000 advance mail ballots still outstanding, it is likely that number will continue to grow.

 In addition, 1.94 million Kansans are registered to vote – 100,000 more than there were in the 2018 midterm elections.

 Secretary of State Scott Schwab said that he wouldn’t be surprised if turnout was actually higher than his office is initially projecting.

 “We try to be a little bit more conservative in these things,” he said.
 “We don’t want to cause panic that it will be super, super high or make people thing it will be super, super low.”

 Even still, Schwab said Kansans should not expect long lines at the polls, even as other states, ranging from Georgia to New York, have seen hour-plus wait times.